 Dental emergencies can happen to anyone.
 Learn more about emergency dental care by reading the answers to these commonly asked questions.

 Can I have my tooth pulled at the ER?

 No, only a licensed dentist can extract a tooth.
 It is actually illegal for anyone other than a Doctor of Dental Surgery or a Doctor of Dental Medicine to do so.
 If you are experiencing a dental emergency and go to the ER for treatment, they will only be able to offer you pain medication or antibiotics if there is an infection present.

 Do you consider a toothache a dental emergency?

 In most cases, a toothache will disappear on its own without treatment.
 However, if the pain worsens or lasts over two days, you should probably call us for help.
 This could be a sign of a major problem such as tooth decay, an infection, or an abscessed tooth.
 Call us as soon as you can and we will see you as soon as possible to help you find relief from your tooth pain.

 What should I do if I notice significant swelling around my mouth/jaw area?

 Swelling is usually a sign of an infection.
-If the swelling is making it difficult to breath or causing your eyes to shut, then you definitely have a dental emergency.
+If the swelling is making it difficult to breathe or causing your eyes to shut, then you definitely have a dental emergency.
 Please call our office as soon as possible.
 Ice can be used for temporary relief but do not use heat.
 Heat can actually cause the infection to spread quickly.